moleculerjs/site/source/docs/moleculer-web.md

 ## Error handlers
 You can add route-level & global-level custom error handlers.
-> In handlers you must call the `res.end`.
-Otherwise the requests will be unhandled.
+> In handlers, you must call the `res.end`.
+Otherwise, the request is unhandled.

 ```js
 broker.createService({